bhan0234/mthree-sre/devops/docker/commands.md

 ## 🚀 Docker Run Command
 - `docker run <image>`: Runs a container from an image.
+- `docker run -it ubuntu bash` : allowing you to access the container’s terminal
+- -i (interactive mode) 🖥️: Keeps STDIN open so you can provide input to the container.
+- -t (pseudo-TTY) 📟: Allocates a terminal session, making it more user-friendly.
+- --name webapp
 - If the image is not present, Docker pulls it from **Docker Hub**.
 - Subsequent executions reuse the same image.